Competitive Erosion is Conformally Invariant

-We consider the case when the underlying graph is a discretization of a smooth planar simply connected domain $\U$ i.e. $V=\U_n:=\frac{1}{n}\mathbb{Z}^2\cap \U$ and $k=\lfloor{\alpha |\U_n|\rfloor} $ for some fixed $\alpha \in (0,1/2]$.
-Consider the case when the underlying domain is the unit disc $\DD$ thought of as a subset of the complex plane $\C.$ Simulations (Fig.~\ref{formation23}) show if the measures $\mu_1$ and $\mu_2$ are Dirac measures on $-i,i,$ then after running the process for some time the blue and red regions are separated with the boundary being an orthogonal circular arc such that the blue region has $\alpha$ fraction of the total area.
-Let us call this region $\DD_{(\alpha)}$.
-For a general domain $\U$ with two points $(x_1,x_2)$ on the boundary, one can obtain the corresponding $\U_{(\alpha)}$ by conformally mapping $\DD$ to $\U$ with $-i,i$ mapped to $x_1,x_2$ respectively and using the area measure on $\U$ to ensure that $\U_{(\alpha)}$ contains $\alpha $ fraction of $\rm{area}(\U)$, (see Fig \ref{conftrans}).
-Precise definitions are provided in subsection \ref{precise}. \\ \nin It was predicted by Propp in 2003 based on the conformally invariant nature of harmonic measure that competitive erosion should exhibit \emph{conformal invariance}.
-That is, for any reasonably regular domain $\U$ and the erosion chain on $\U_n$ with $k=\lfloor{\alpha |\U_n|\rfloor}$ and the blue and red sources being $x_1,x_2$ respectively the blue region should ``converge" to $\U_{(\alpha)}$ as $n$ grows large.
-Our main result confirms this. \\
+As mentioned above, we consider the case, when the underlying graph is a discretization of a smooth, bounded, planar, simply connected domain $\U,$ i.e., $V=\U_n:=\frac{1}{n}\mathbb{Z}^2\cap \U$ and $k=\lfloor{\alpha |\U_n|\rfloor} $ for some fixed $\alpha \in (0,1/2]$.
+When the domain is the unit disc $\DD,$ thought of as a subset of the complex plane $\C,$ simulations (Figure ~\ref{formation23}) show that, if the measures $\mu_{\rm{B}}$ and $\mu_{\rm{R}}$ are delta masses on $-i,i,$ then after running the process for some time, the blue and red regions are separated and the blue region seems to converge to a subset of $\D$ having $\alpha$ fraction of the total area and bounded by an orthogonal circular arc.
+Let us call the latter region $\DD_{(\alpha)}$.
+It is well known that the boundary of $\DD_{(\alpha)}$ is a level set of the Green function with Neumann boundary conditions on $\DD$ with source and sink at $-i$ and $i$ respectively.
+For a general domain $\U,$ with two points $x_{\rm{B}}$ and $x_{\rm{R}}$ on the boundary, one can obtain the corresponding $\U_{(\alpha)}$ by looking at the level set enclosing $\alpha$ fraction of the area, of the corresponding Green function on $\U$ with source and sink at $x_{\rm{B}}$ and $x_{\rm{R}}$ respectively.
+Using conformal invariance of the Green function, $\U_{(\alpha)}$ is related to $\DD_{(\alpha)}$ via a suitable conformal map, (see Figure \ref{conftrans}).
+Precise definitions are provided in the next subsection.
+It was predicted by Propp in 2003, that for any reasonably regular domain $\U,$ and the competitive erosion chain on $\U_n$ with $k=\lfloor{\alpha |\U_n|\rfloor},$ and $\mu_{\rm{B}}, \mu_{\rm{R}}$ being delta masses at $x_{\rm{B}}$ and $x_{\rm{R}}$ respectively, the blue region should ``converge" to $\U_{(\alpha)},$ as $n$ grows large.